- Rapid Reference 🚀

 - IV epinephrine

-- Should not be used solely for hyperkalemia.
+- Epinephrine should not be used solely for hyperkalemia.
 However, if the patient does require a vasopressor, then epinephrine may be a sensible choice.

 - Epinephrine is phenomenal for hyperkalemia-induced bradycardia, because it simultaneously treats both the hyperkalemia and the bradycardia.